So let’s see what made the Ad tech industry ‘sleepless’ last week.

 Knock-knock!
 Brand-Safety Officer at your door!

-There’s a new role at the rise, just to weed out the bad players in our industry.
-Recently, Digiday explored the advertising agencies across the landscape and showed that they were increasingly investing on ‘Brand Safety Officers’.
+There’s a new role on the rise, just to weed out the bad players in our industry.
+Recently, Digiday explored the advertising agencies across the landscape and showed that they were increasingly investing in ‘Brand Safety Officers’.